jasonknight/curriculum-vitae/README.md

 ### 2018-Present Expert Developer @ Codeable

 I am an expert developer at Codeable which provides custom programming consultants for the WordPress platform.
+I have completed over 89 projects and maintain a 5 Star rating.

 ### 2018-2019 Senior PHP Developer @ Orange (France Telecom)